Revathi-katta/ML_Assignment_3/README.md

   Show the decision surface and comment on the plots obtained for different models.
 [2 marks]

-c.
-Train on MNIST dataset using an MLP.
+3. Train on MNIST dataset using an MLP.
 The original training dataset contains 60,000 images and test contains 10,000 images.
 If you are short on compute, use a stratified subset of a smaller number of images.
 But, the test set remains the same 10,000 images.
 Compare against RF and Logistic Regression models.
 The metrics can be: